Julian M. Setian

 Julian Setian has worked as a senior executive in the defense and government services sector for more than 20 years.
 He joined SOSi in 1995 and has served as its Chief Executive Officer (CEO) since 2001.
-Since then, he is credited with growing the company from $3 million to nearly $200 million in revenue.

 Having joined the company in its early development, Mr. Setian acquired numerous years of hands-on experience managing large programs for the Department of Defense, Department of State, Department of Treasury, Department of Justice, Department of Homeland Security and Intelligence Community.
 He now leads a global enterprise with nearly 1,000 full-time employees and experience in more than 30 countries worldwide.

 Mr. Setian earned a bachelor's degree in political science from Columbia University.
 He serves on the boards of multiple non-profit organizations, including the Professional Services Council (PSC) and Lead with Languages, and is a member of Business Executives for National Security, the Association of the United States Army (AUSA), the Northern Virginia Chamber of Commerce Government Contracting Council, and the Washington, D.C. chapter of the Young Presidents Organization (YPO).

 Under his leadership, SOSi supports a wide range of non-profit, civic and professional organizations,